joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 Perplexity replied that, yes, amendments were needed, after thanking me for being thoughtful.

-(Oh, and BTW, other GenAI tools should also be used, too.
-Perplexity is great for providing it’s sources, so you can check it’s work.
+(Oh, and BTW, other GenAI tools should also be used.
+Perplexity is great for providing its sources, so you can check its work.
 Claude is often even better, since it’s the current leader for code work; I had used it for some code writing, but was too into it at that time to capture screenshots.
 The image in your mind’s eye: a furious, sweaty hacker, aka: a coder.)

 ![alt](/images/wix/17.png)